spartantri/kringle2020/docs/objectives/5-Open-HID-Lock/5-Open-HID-Lock.md

 ![Unlock HID door](5-Open-HID-Lock-solution.png)

 # Transform into Santa
-Open the HID door and go all the way to the left then all the way down and click on the two lightihng dots.
+Open the HID door and go all the way to the left then all the way down and click on the two lighting dots.

 ![Become Santa](5-Open-HID-Lock-BecomingSanta.png)